wcfrobert/wcfrobert.github.io/_posts/2021-03-25-python-notes.markdown

-## Garbage Collection.
-Heaps and Stacks.
+## Garbage Collection -  Heaps and Stacks.

 Stack is used for static memory allocation.
 It is optimized quite closely by the CPU and you do not need to do any memory management.
 Stack variables are local in nature and are deleted after a function executes.
 Size is limited and variables cannot be resized.